Seirdy/seirdy.one/content/meta/site-design.md

 - I also regularly test compatibility with **current alternative engines:** the SerenityOS browser, Servo, NetSurf, Dillo, Kristall, and Goanna (Pale Moon's Gecko fork).
 I have excellent compatibility with Goanna and Servo.
 The site is usable in NetSurf, Dillo, and the SerenityOS browser; the always-expanded `<details>` elements might look odd.
 [The SerenityOS browser doesn't support ECDSA certificates](https://github.com/SerenityOS/serenity/issues/14160), but the Tildeverse mirror works fine.
 It also has some issues displaying my SVG avatar; it does not attempt to use the PNG fallback.

 - I occasionally test **abandoned engines,** sometimes with a TLS-terminating proxy if necessary.
-These engines include Tkhtml, KHTML, Internet Explorer (with and without compatibility mode), Netscape Navigator, and outdated versions of current browsers.
+These engines include Tkhtml, KHTML, Internet Explorer (with and without compatibility mode), Netscape Navigator, Opera Presto,[^1] and outdated versions of current browsers.
 The aforementioned issue with `<details>` applies to all of these choices.
 I use Linux, but testing in browsers like Internet Explorer depends on my access to a Windows machine.

 Some engines I have not yet tested, but hope to try in the future: